15,000 people protect their park homes with Lifesure, find out why

 Please note: We use a number of insurers to quote for various risks and depending on the individual risk, cover may vary.
 The sample policy wordings shown are only an indication of cover that may be available.
 To receive a copy of the exact policy wording applicable to your individual risk, please contact us on 01480 402460.

 This cover gives you the peace of mind that should emergency repairs be required to your property, a qualified contractor will be sent out to you.
-Under the policy the following emergencies are covered –
+Under your policy the following emergencies are covered –

 - Burst pipes or sudden leakage that is likely to cause damage to your home or contents